ajna-finance/reserve-auction-keeper/README.md

 Repository placement under an Ajna-related GitHub organization does not mean that any foundation, protocol contributor, tokenholder, or repository maintainer operates your keeper, custodies your funds, provides investment advice, or guarantees any outcome.
 Unless a separate written agreement says otherwise, running this keeper is solely the operator's responsibility.

+See [SECURITY.md](SECURITY.md) for audit status and security issue reporting.

 ## How It Works

 1. **Discovers pools** by scanning the Ajna PoolFactory for all deployed pools whose quote token matches the configured whitelist (built-in defaults plus any per-chain overrides in `config.json`)